 Mmamantswe Coal Project

-The Mmamantswe Coal Project is a proposed coal mine and power station in Botswana.
+The Mmamantswe Coal Project is a proposed 600-megawatt (MW) coal-fired power station and mine in Botswana.

 The map below shows the approximate location where the plant would be built, 70 km north of Gabarone.

 The Mmamantswe Coal Project is in south-eastern Botswana, an area that has been estimated to contain 895 million tonnes of probable reserves.
 The mine and plant were initially proposed by the Perth, Australia headquartered energy company, the Aviva Corporation.
 An EIA was approved for the project by the Government of Botswana in October 2012.
 The EIA was for a coal mining operation of up to 10 million tonnes a year and a 2,000MW power station.